bcgsc/RNA-Bloom/README.md

 ```
 conda install -c bioconda rnabloom
 ```
+All dependent software (listed above) will be installed.
 RNA-Bloom can be run as `rnabloom ...`

 ### (B) download from GitHub:
 1. Download the binary tarball `rnabloom_vX.X.X.tar.gz` from the [releases](https://github.com/bcgsc/RNA-Bloom/releases) section.